 The more you meditate, the more access you have to your intuition.
-Keep reading and I’ll show you how to meditate with a simple meditation exercise that I enjoy using.
+Keep reading and I’ll show you how to meditate with a guided meditation exercise that I enjoy using.
 This is something that even beginners can use.

 There are many different forms of meditation that have been developed over thousands of years in many diverse cultures.
 I teach several of them in my Awakening Power audio program and you can learn one technique from the guide below.